pywbem/pywbemtools/docs/pywbemcli/commands.rst

-The ``statistics reset`` command resets the counters of all statistics maintained in pywbemcli and statistics on the WBEM server operation times if the CIM/XML header field ``WBEMServerResponseTime`` is part of the XML response from the WBEM server
+The ``statistics reset`` command resets the counters of all statistics maintained in pywbemcli and statistics on the WBEM server operation times if the CIM-XML header field ``WBEMServerResponseTime`` is part of the XML response from the WBEM server

 .. index:: pair: statistics commands; statistics show